What is an ecovillage?

-How does this definition apply to Common Ground?
+How do these definitions apply to Common Ground?

 - Human scale and full featured: The size of our village allows us to know each other deeply, while nourishing social relationships, food production, employment opportunities, and shared facilities to meet many of our needs on-site.

-- Harmlessly integrated into the natural world: We are committed to a relationship of care and stewardship with the land and aim to live in such a way that our daily activities benefit its soil, plants, and ecosystems.
+- Harmlessly integrated into the natural world: We are committed to a relationship of care and stewardship with the land and aim to live in such a way that our daily activities support our

-- Can be successfully continued into the indefinite future: Consistent with the ethics of permaculture design, we are building a social and agricultural system that minimizes its reliance on nonrenewable inputs and maximizes efficient use of rainwater, soil nutrients, labor, energy, and other important resources.
-For more information, see the Sustainability page.
+- Can be successfully continued into the indefinite future: We are building a social and agricultural system that minimizes its reliance on nonrenewable inputs and maximizes efficient use of rainwater, soil nutrients, labor, solar energy, and other important resources.

-- Regenerates the social and environmental fabric of life: Our aim is not only to minimize our negative impact, but to actually build the long-term health and resilience of the land and its inhabitants by building biodiversity, remediating pollutants, improving soil fertility, and supporting a healthy, thriving community and social life.
+- Regenerates the social and ecological fabric of life: Our aim is not only to minimize our negative impact, but to actually build the long-term health and resilience of the land and its inhabitants by building biodiversity, remediating pollutants, improving soil fertility, and supporting a thriving community.